andrelandgraf/andrelandgraf/contents/articles/2024-11-30_syntax-highlighting-with-markdoc.md

 Notice that `codeToHtml` is an async function.
 This is because Shiki lazily loads the required language grammars and themes, as well as engine dependencies.
 Markdoc currently has experimental support for async transforms (see [GitHub Issue](https://github.com/markdoc/markdoc/discussions/90) and [release notes](https://github.com/markdoc/markdoc/releases/tag/0.1.4)).
 However, the implementation is still marked as experimental and not documented.

 Instead, we can use Shiki's synchronous API to generate the syntax-highlighted HTML content.
-This is a bit more involved than its async default API, but it gets the job done!
+This is a bit more involved than the async default API, but it gets the job done!
 Shiki's synchronous API is documented here: [https://shiki.style/guide/sync-usage](https://shiki.style/guide/sync-usage).

 Let's create a `shiki.server.ts` module to export a function to initialize Shiki (async) and a function to generate syntax-highlighted HTML content (sync):